wuyang1002431655/tango_with_django_19/manuscript/chapter15-rango-exercises.md

 	- If no parameters are in the HTTP `GET` request for `page_id`, or the parameters do not return a `Page` object,  redirect the user to Rango's homepage.
 Use the `reverse` method from `django.core.urlresolvers` to get the URL string and then redirect.
 If you are using Django 1.10, then you can import the `reverse` method from `django.shortcuts`.
 	- See [Django Shortcut Functions](https://docs.djangoproject.com/en/1.9/topics/http/shortcuts/) for more on `redirect` and `reverse`.
 - Update the `category.html` so that it uses `/rango/goto/?page_id=XXX`.
-	- Remember to use  the `url` *templatetag* instead of using the direct URL i.e.
+	- Remember to use  the `url` template tag instead of using the direct URL i.e.

 	{lang="python",linenos=off}
 		<a href="{% url 'goto' %}?page_id={{page.id}}"\>